actions/stale/README.md

 #### exempt-pr-labels

-The label(s) that can omit to automatically mark as stale the pull request.
+The label(s) that can exempt to automatically mark as stale the pull requests.
 It can be a comma separated list of labels (e.g: `need-help,WIP`).

 If unset (or an empty string), this option will not alter the stale workflow.